 Now that this page is getting some heavy traffic I am adding some additional information and a new “Simple Fixes” video at the bottom along with some related tools and equipment for people who want to take it to the next level.
 So lets get that cold air back.
 If we get lucky it won’t be one of the three worst car air conditioning problems on older cars.

-Sometimes when people try to recharge their system on their own they will actually overcharge the system which can cause poor cooling performance just as much as low Freon levels.
+Sometimes when people try to recharge a system on their own they fill it with an AC stop leak product.
+To much of this stuff can make things worse.
+In other cases people actually overcharge the system which can cause poor cooling performance just as much as low Freon levels.
 In extreme examples an overcharge of refrigerant can even cause AC compressor damage and noisy operation.

 Loss of AC Efficiency

-Not as common as the Freon issue mentioned above but one that is common in my area at this time of the year is a radiator or a condenser that has been considerably clogged with bugs, dust and dirt, or road debris and trash.
+Not as common as the Freon issue mentioned above, but one common in my area at this time of the year is a radiator or a condenser considerably clogged with bugs, dust and dirt, or road debris and trash.

 When this junk starts to reduce the airflow that passes through the radiator and then through the condenser it can cause higher than normal high-pressure readings.
 This in turn can knock several degrees off of the output temperature in the cabin.